Abhinav-Bathala/Health-Hero/README.md

 # HealthHero

-HealthHero is an Android mobile application that allows users to compete against each other in factors related to fitness and well-being
+HealthHero is an Android mobile application that allows users to compete against each other in factors related to fitness and well-being.

 # Features